 The majority of our students belong to the Giriama tribe.
 Many of the parents have not received education themselves and speak only the tribal language.

-In order to attend our school, they must live within the geographical boundary of our village (with the exception of the 20 children we have brought from Mombasa, which have been with us since 2013).
+In order to attend our school, they must live within the geographical boundary of our village (with the exception of the now 11 remaining children we have brought from Mombasa, who have been with us since 2013).

 On average our classes have 25 students per teacher.
 We start the day with reading storybooks in groups and practice hand writing before porridge is served.